pmohinder/platform-docs/13_Rest_API/Readme.md

 headers and client TCP socket.
 Request context is used to evaluate policies and provide client information for troubleshooting and auditing purposes.

--   User Agent - PolyLogyx supports the standard User-Agent HTTP header to identify the client application.
+-   User Agent - EclecticIQ ER supports the standard User-Agent HTTP header to identify the client application.
 Always send a User-Agent string to uniquely identify your client application and version such as SOC Application/1.1.